Posted on

 - limit beneficiaries of the pool to employees who customarily and regularly receive tips,

-- notify the employees of any required contribution to the pool,
+- notify you of any required contribution to the pool,

-- only take a tip credit for the amount of tips that the employee receives, after the deduction for the tip pool, and
+- only take a tip credit for the amount of tips that you receive, after the deduction for the tip pool, and

-- do not retain any of their employees’ tips for any other purpose.10
+- do not retain any of your tips for any other purpose.10

 Can managers or supervisors benefit from money in a tip pool?